-Microsoft keeps refining Windows Store with Fall Creators Update, new apps - Nigeria Today
+Pigs are flying as Apple iTunes, Ubuntu Linux head to the Windows Store - Nigeria Today

+Pigs are flying as Apple iTunes, Ubuntu Linux head to the Windows Store

-During the second BUILD 2017 keynote, Terry Myerson talked about Windows Store, and what the Fall Creators Update feature upgrade will bring.
-He indicated that Visual Studio Mobile Center will finally support Microsoft’s UWP platform.
+During the second Build 2017 keynote, Terry Myerson talked about Windows Store, and what the Fall Creators Update feature upgrade will bring.
+New apps coming to the Store include Apple iTunes, Ubuntu Linux, Spotify, and more.

-The post Microsoft keeps refining Windows Store with Fall Creators Update, new apps appeared first on Digital Trends.
+The post Pigs are flying as Apple iTunes, Ubuntu Linux head to the Windows Store appeared first on Digital Trends.

 This post was syndicated from Digital Trends.
 Click here to read the full text on the original website.